The Run Excel Calculation Model action step takes a set of inputs and iterates through an Excel workbook to generate the specified outputs.

 The final part of this step requires the user to specify how the output files should be created.

-Each checkbox is a different method to obtain your output files, users can select as many options as preferred.
+Each checkbox is a different method to obtain your output files, and users can select as many options as preferred.
 We will go through what the user must supply for each method.

 b.
 The name of the output zip file

 c.
 The name of the output sheet to be copied over.
-(In general, this is the name of the worksheet you specified in the Model source - in section "Model Set Up").
+(In general, this is the name of the worksheet you specified in the Model source - in the section "Model Set Up").
 Remember to click "Add" after entering the worksheet name.

 a.
-The column number from the source range which contains the file names
+The column number from the source range, which contains the file names

 b.
 The name of the output consolidated excel file.

 c.
 The name of the output sheet to be copied over.
-(In general, this is the name of the worksheet you specified in the Model source - in section "Model Set Up").
+(In general, this is the name of the worksheet you specified in the Model source - in the section "Model Set Up").
 Remember to click "Add" after entering the worksheet name.

 b.
 The name of the output excel file.

 c.
 The name of the output sheet to be copied over.
-(In general, this is the name of the worksheet you specified in the Model source - in section "Model Set Up").
+(In general, this is the name of the worksheet you specified in the Model source - in the section "Model Set Up").

 d.
 The cell ranges that need to be copied.
 Remember to click "Add" after all the required information.